lifestonechurch/lifestonechurch.net/_pages/equip-classes.md

   <li>Feb 26 Our Role in Evangelism</li>
 </ul>

 Equipping classes are designed to make the Bible easy and accessible to understand so that experienced and new Christians alike can share and defend their faith.
-We hope you take 7 weeks this fall to be challenged to grow in who God has called you to be, “equipped” and ready to build up the body of Christ!
+We hope you take 7 weeks to be challenged to grow in who God has called you to be, “equipped” and ready to build up the body of Christ!

 Free onsite childcare provided.